zabadiel071/HibridIntelligentSystem/README.md

-**This s a simple classifier implementing neural networks and genetic algorithms**
+**This is a simple classifier implementing neural networks and genetic algorithms**